Body Attitudes Questionnaire

-The Ben-Tovim Walker Body Attitudes Questionnaire (BAQ) is a 44 item self-report questionnaire divided into six subscales that measures a woman's attitude towards their own body.
+The Ben-Tovim Walker Body Attitudes Questionnaire (BAQ) is a 44 item self-report questionnaire divided into six subscales that measures a woman's attitude towards her own body.
 The BAQ is used in the assessment of eating disorders.
 It was devised by D.I.
 Ben-Tovim and M.K.
 Walker in 1991.

 Sub-scales

 The six subscales measured by the BAQ are: